 To determine if these procedures are a good option, patients should consider the following questions:

 If you are feeling self-conscious about your chest or want it to return to its natural appearance, then breast reconstruction may be your solution.
-You are an ideal candidate if you:
+You are an ideal candidate for Kansas City breast reconstruction if you:

 We want you to feel comfortable with your body.
 Dr. John Michael Quinn is a board-certified plastic surgeon and has been practicing for more than 32 years.
 As an authority in this field, he works meticulously to ensure you receive your preferred, cutting-edge results.

 The surgical team will prep, clean and mark the pre-selected incision areas.
 Then local or general anesthesia will be administered to minimize the patient's discomfort.
 The next step will depend on the type of reconstructive surgery being received.
-There are two options for breast reconstruction: Implant and autologous (using the patient's own body tissues) reconstruction.
+There are two options for breast reconstruction Kansas City patients may have utilized upon them: Implant and Autologous (using the patient's own body tissues) reconstruction.
 These procedures are often done in multiple stages to ensure the best results.
 The stages may include reconstructing the breast(s) and adding a nipple.
 Dr. Quinn works carefully and artfully to achieve a natural, balanced outcome.